rail2025/BeastieBuddy-App/README.md

 BeastieBuddy is provided without warranty.
 Use it at your own risk.

-The copyright holder is not responsible for problems resulting from the use, modification, or compilation of the software.
+I'm not responsible for any issues, bugs, or problems that happen from using, modifying, or building this software.